16 players will gather in Stockholm to battle it out for the title of

 ESL Pro Tour WC3 2021 Champion at the final DreamHack competition for WC3

-On October 11, 2021, DreamHack announced that Warcraft III in-person tournament would be returning.
-In the first cross-region WC3 LAN tournament in nearly two years, ESL Gaming aims to offer all fans a memorable final, as the title will no longer feature in the EPT WC3 from 2022 onwards.
+On October 11, 2021, DeamHack announced that Warcraft III in-person tournament will be returning.
+The first cross-region WC3 LAN tournament in nearly two years ESL Gaming aims to offer all fans a memorable final, as the title will no longer feature in the EPT WC3 from 2022 onwards.

 ABOUT ESL PRO TOUR

 The ESL Pro Tour combines multiple ESL tournaments from various game titles, including Counter-Strike: Global Offensive, StarCraft® II and Warcraft® III into dedicated circuits that build toward grand championships each year.
 The overarching structure for both global and local competitions provides aspiring players from all levels a consistent and clear path from “zero to hero”, a more compelling story to follow for existing CS:GO, StarCraft® II and Warcraft® III fans, and a more transparent structure for new esports fans.

 The pandemic slowed down and even halted some major tournaments.
 Postponing finals and even events for esports.
 While the pandemic ended competitions over the last few months, the WC3 community would now be able to anticipate a thrilling finish to 2021 as 16 players assemble in Stockholm for the WC3 Championship in-person rivalry in December.

 ABOUT BLIZZARD ENTERTAINMENT, Inc.